What's a vanpool?

 A vanpool is a group of 7–15 people who commute to and from work together in a van.

 How do I get started?

-Register with the 511 RideMatch Service or call 511 and say “Rideshare” to request a matchlist.
+Register with Merge or call 511 and say “vanpool” to request a list of vanpools that match your commute.
 If you are interested in joining a vanpool as a passenger, look over the list of vanpools that share your commute and contact the van’s driver or coordinator.
 If you would like to start a vanpool, indicate your preference when you register, or contact a 511 vanpool consultant.
 We’re available Monday-Friday, 8 am–6 pm.
 Plus, there are many great vanpool incentives, so get started today!

 How much does it cost?

 Costs vary.
 The price is based on mileage, vehicle, and number of members, etc. For more information contact a 511 Vanpool Consultant.

 In most cases, driver(s) and riders make a month-to-month commitment.
 You may leave the vanpool by giving the driver/coordinator the requested notice (usually 30 days).

 A commuter who has committed to taking 6–14 other people to/from work.
 The driver may drive every day or share the driving with back-up drivers.